dev7355608/advanced-drawing-tools/README.md

 - Various additional line, fill, and text style options.
 - Editing of polygons/freehand drawings.
+  - Left drag node to move it.
+  - Left drag edge to create a new node on it.
+  - Right click node to delete it.
+  - Right click edge to delete it.
 - Buttons for flipping drawings.
 - Multiline text label support.
 - Newline in text drawings with SHIFT+Enter.